What are Sleep Disorders?

 According to the National Sleep Foundation, most adults need around seven to eight hours of restful sleep each night.
 The foundation revised its sleep recommendations in 2015 based on a rigorous review of the literature.
 Many of us do not get enough rest or sleep.
 Nearly 30% of adults get less than six hours of sleep each night.

-As we know, sleep helps the brain function properly.
-Not getting proper sleep or even a poor quality of sleep may have many potential outcomes.
-The most obvious concerns are decreased energy and fatigue, irritability, and focusing problems.
 The ability to make decisions and your mood can also be altered.
 Sleep problems often coexist with symptoms such as depression or anxiety.
 Sleep problems can exacerbate depression or anxiety, and this may lead to some of the sleep problems.

 Have you ever had trouble sleeping at night?
-Insomnia involves mainly difficulty falling and remaining asleep.
-About one-third of adults report some or other insomnia symptoms; 10-15% report problems with functioning during the daytime; and 6-10% have symptoms severe enough to meet criteria for insomnia disorder.
+Insomnia involves mainly difficulty falling and staying asleep.
+About one-third of adults report some or other insomnia symptoms; 10-15%

-Types of Insomnia
+Types of Insomnia:

 - Short-term insomnia: Between one and six months